-It is understood that in adopting this vision, AFIRM's mission, objectives, and projects will continue to be product-focused or RSL-related.
+As we implement this vision, AFIRM's mission, objectives, and projects will remain product-focused or RSL-related.

 Legal Statement

 The AFIRM RSL constitutes information from AFIRM only and does not represent any individual AFIRM member.
 Individual brand RSLs may differ in specific parameters.